bitrix24/b24restdocs/api-reference/lists/sections/lists-section-get.md

 {% note alert "TO-DO _not exported to prod_" %}

-- adjustments needed for writing standards
+- edits needed to meet writing standards
-- parameter types are not specified
+- parameter types not specified
-- examples are missing
+- examples missing
-- success response is absent
+- success response not provided
-- error response is absent
+- error response not provided

 {% endnote %}